How To Choose a Topic for Content Writing

 Videos, Podcasts, and Webinars

-These content formats have grown in popularity in recent years, especially during the pandemic.
-So take advantage of these visual media for content marketing.
-You can make educational videos, interview podcasts, and industry-focused webinars.
+These content formats have grown in popularity in recent years.
+Take advantage of these visual media for content marketing.
+You can make educational videos, interviews, podcasts, and industry-focused webinars.

 While artificial intelligence (AI) may scare human content writers, AI isn't likely to replace them anytime soon.
 At best, it can generate basic content like captions and product descriptions.
 You can also use AI for proofreading, editing, and transcribing.
 This allows your writers to focus on producing high-value and complex website content.

 Knowing about content writing trends is useful.
-However, if you're running out of ideas for current or trending topics to write about, there are four main sources you can tap:
+However, if you're running out of ideas for current or trending topics for content writing in 2022 to cover, there are four main sources you can tap:

-- Customers.
-Check what they say or ask in your blog, social media, and customer support channels.
+- Customer Needs: The best way to know what to write about is asking the people you want to reach.
+Check what they say or ask in your blog comments, social media, and customer support channels.
 Conduct surveys and interviews with them.
 Review your own analytics to identify topics that resonate with them.

 Choosing Topics For Content Writing

 Now that you have so many topic ideas to choose from, it doesn't mean you should write content for all of them.
 Create a shortlist and prioritize or even discard certain topics.
 How do you decide?
-Here some five factors to consider:
+Here are four factors to consider:

 DemandJump's content strategy platform shows you the exact pieces of content you need to create to take share from your competitors around any given topic.
 Just put in the topic you are looking to rank #1 for, and the DemandJump platform provides a prioritized list of website content ideas.